Filtering

 }

-where will only filter by properties set at the moment of creation.
+The where argument only filters already existing properties at the moment of the relationship creation.

 subscription {